luigifreda/pyslam/README.md

 Main Scripts:
 * `main_vo.py` combines the simplest VO ingredients without performing any image point triangulation or windowed bundle adjustment.
 At each step $k$, `main_vo.py` estimates the current camera pose $C_k$ with respect to the previous one $C_{k-1}$.
 The inter frame pose estimation returns $[R_{k-1,k},t_{k-1,k}]$ with $||t_{k-1,k}||=1$.
 With this very basic approach, you need to use a ground truth in order to recover a correct inter-frame scale $s$ and estimate a valid trajectory by composing $C_k = C_{k-1} * [R_{k-1,k}, s t_{k-1,k}]$.
 This script is a first start to understand the basics of inter frame feature tracking and camera pose estimation.

-* `main_slam.py` adds feature tracking along multiple frames, point triangulation and bundle adjustment in order to estimate the camera trajectory up-to-scale and build a local map.
+* `main_slam.py` adds feature tracking along multiple frames, point triangulation and bundle adjustment in order to estimate the camera trajectory up-to-scale and build a map.
 It's still a VO pipeline but it shows some basic blocks which are necessary to develop a real visual SLAM pipeline.

 You can use this *'toy'* framework as a baseline to play with VO techniques or create your own (proof of concept) VO/SLAM pipeline in python.
 When you test it, please, consider that's intended as a simple *'toy'* framework, without any pretence of being considered peformant.
 Check the terminal warnings if you see something weird happening.